Panapv/Breast-Cancer/README.md

 ## Project Structure
 - **data/**: Directory containing the dataset files divided into raw, staging, and business.
 - **docs/**: Contains the files required for Sphinx to work.
+- **PowerBI/**: Contains the PowerBI dashboard with the metrics of our dataset and the model used in the prediction page of the dashboard.<br><br>
+(In order to correctly visualize the python visual of the prediction page, you must manually modify the path in which we have saved in model **model_rf.pkl** from the visual code.
+And run it from the PowerBI Desktop so that the object can access the model that we have locally.)<br><br>
 - **model/**:
   - `Jupyter notebook`: Used for data exploration, preprocessing, model development, and evaluation.
 Contains the report about the models.
   - **models/**: Saved models after training.